Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

-For slowly and intermediately rotating models, the broadband interval of frequencies associated to the $^2f$ mode gradually separate from the convection mode between $\unit[0.1-0.2]{s}$, reaching frequencies between $\unit[700-1000]{Hz}$ at $\unit[0.5]{s}$ post-bounce (bottom panels of Figures \ref{fig:spectros}.A and \ref{fig:spectros}.B).
+At timescales longer than $\approx \unit[25]{ms}$, the low-frequency \gls{GW} signal is no longer associated with prompt convection.
+Instead, it originates from longer-lived convective activity in the post-shock region, which we characterise through the Brunt–Väisälä frequency (Equation~\ref{eq:BV_freq}).
+For clarity, we will refer to this later signal as `convection', while the early-time contribution will be explicitly denoted as `prompt convection'.
+It is also worth noting that, on similar timescales, additional non-convective contributions such as \gls{SASI} may also produce low-frequency \gls{GW} emission (see e.g, \citep{Kuroda16, Andresen17,Mezzacappa2023}.

-In fast and very fast rotating models, the separation between convection and normal modes is delayed in the spectrogram (see Figure \ref{fig:spectros}.C), beginning around $t\geq\unit[0.2-0.3]{s}$ post-bounce, and even then the distinction remains less pronounced than in slower rotations (bottom panel of Figure \ref{fig:spectros}.C).
-This delay can be attributed to strong centrifugal forces, which, in very fast rotating axisymmetric models, slow down the \gls{PNS} contraction and oscillations.
-Afterward, the frequency broadens, spanning lower ranges ($\unit[0-700]{Hz}$) but with reduced intensity.
+For slowly and intermediately rotating models, the broadband interval of frequencies associated with the $^2f$ mode gradually separate from the convection mode between $\unit[0.1-0.2]{s}$, reaching frequencies between $\unit[700-1000]{Hz}$ at $\unit[0.5]{s}$ post-bounce (bottom panels of Figures \ref{fig:spectros}.A and \ref{fig:spectros}.B).
+On the contrary, in fast- and very fast-rotating models, the separation between convection and normal modes is delayed in the spectrogram (see Figure \ref{fig:spectros}.C), beginning around $t\geq\unit[0.2-0.3]{s}$ post-bounce, and even then the distinction remains less pronounced than in slower rotations (bottom panel of Figure \ref{fig:spectros}.C).
+This delay can be attributed to strong centrifugal forces, which, in very fast-rotating axisymmetric models, slow down the \gls{PNS} contraction and oscillations.
+Afterwards, the frequency broadens, spanning lower ranges ($\unit[0-700]{Hz}$) but with reduced intensity.
+It should be noted that the universal relations predicting the $^2f$ mode frequency were derived from non-rotating configurations \citep{TorresForne19b}.
+Therefore, some discrepancies between the predicted and observed $^2f$-mode frequencies may arise in the most rapidly rotating configurations.

 After the crossing with the $^2f$ mode, convection modes maintain a steady frequency at $\sim \unit[100]{Hz}$.
 In slow and intermediate rotation cases, these modes tend to strengthen beyond $\sim\unit[0.3]{s}$, while in fast and very fast rotations they diminish over time.